-The referee wouldn’t allow the rules to be broken out right or go too far, as they were giving them the 10 count, while they were brawling outside but both Basham & Keane broke the count and quickly returned to the outside to continue the fight.
+The referee wouldn’t allow the rules to be broken outright or go too far, as they were giving them the 10 count, while they were brawling outside but both Basham & Keane broke the count and quickly returned to the outside to continue the fight.

-Soon enough the action returned to the ring, where it was getting more fast paced and more aggressive between Basham & Keane.
-They were slowly but surely to work each other down, so that they could either get the pinfall victory or a submission victory, as each other them did attempt several holds to try and get the other to tap out.
+Soon enough the action returned to the ring, where it was getting more fast-paced and more aggressive between Basham & Keane.
+They were slowly but surely to work each other down so that they could either get the pinfall victory or a submission victory, as each other them did attempt several holds to try and get the other to tap out.

-The action soon started to escalate to the top rope as they started to fight it out to see who could go for the big move and well soon enough they both came crashing down to the canvas, when Basham managed to hit Keane hard enough to be able to Superplex him.
+The action soon started to escalate to the top rope as they started to fight it out to see who could go for the big move and well soon enough they both came crashing down to the canvas when Basham managed to hit Keane hard enough to be able to Superplex him.

-As both started to get back to their feet, the action started to build more and more, it went from the ring, to the outside and back into the ring.
-It looked to be getting personal between the them.
+As both started to get back to their feet, the action started to build more and more, it went from the ring to the outside and back into the ring.
+It looked to be getting personal between them.
 It got to the point that the referee somehow managed to get knocked down, which didn’t go unnoticed by Keane, as he started to bring out his favourite weapon of choice, his hockey stick.

 Keane managed to level Basham with his Hockey Stick but even that wasn’t enough to finish Basham off.
-Basham eventually even managed to get the Hockey Stick for himself but couldn’t use it as the referee, had made a recovery and took it way from him.
+Basham eventually even managed to get the Hockey Stick for himself but couldn’t use it as the referee, had made a recovery, and took it way from him.
 Keane used the distraction to quickly re-gain the advantage.

-The end of the match eventually arrived when Keane attempted to outright hit Basham with a Steel Chair, for him to miss, hit the ropes and the chair bounce back onto Keane himself.
-While Keane was dazed and knocked for a loop, Basham quickly managed to hit a Corner Springboard RKO and follow it up with a Thunderous Spear, for the 1, 2, 3 and successfully defend the APW Championship.
+The end of the match eventually arrived when Keane attempted to outright hit Basham with a Steel Chair, for him to miss, hit the ropes, and the chair bounce back onto Keane himself.
+While Keane was dazed and knocked for a loop, Basham quickly managed to hit a Corner Springboard RKO and follow it up with a Thunderous Spear, for the 1, 2, 3, and successfully defend the APW Championship.

 Winner and STILL APW Champion - Luke Basham

-After the match while Luke Basham was celebrating his Championship Defence, CJ Connors came out and quickly made his intentions known by viciously attacking Basham.
-Basham did his best to try and fight back even though he had just been through a gruelling contest but soon enough Steven Keane got involved and the Numbers Game came into play then, which allowed CJ Connors to Tombstone Basham onto a Steel Chair.
+After the match, while Luke Basham was celebrating his Championship Defence, CJ Connors came out and quickly made his intentions known by viciously attacking Basham.
+Basham did his best to try and fight back even though he had just been through a grueling contest but soon enough Steven Keane got involved and the Numbers Game came into play then, which allowed CJ Connors to Tombstone Basham onto a Steel Chair.

-CJ Connors looked pleased at his handy work, but you could also see that he might not be finished as he attempted to go for a 2nd Tombstone onto a Steel Chair but Big Mike Wyld quickly came to Basham’s rescue and possibly try to settle an old score with CJ Connors as they have encountered each other in the past.
+CJ Connors looked pleased with his handy work, but you could also see that he might not be finished as he attempted to go for a 2nd Tombstone onto a Steel Chair but Big Mike Wyld quickly came to Basham’s rescue and possibly try to settle an old score with CJ Connors as they have encountered each other in the past.

 Connors & Keane quickly scarpered for the nearest exit, as they didn’t want to mess with an angry Wyld, but the damage to Basham had already been done.
-Basham had to be helped to the backstage by numerous staff members, so that the medical staff could quickly attend to any injuries that he may have occurred during the vicious beating.
-So, the Main Event on 21st April could have already changed, as there has been no indication from General Manager Tommy Gunn, if Basham will be able to compete or what condition he will be in, if he does compete again CJ Connors for the APW Championship.
+Basham had to be helped to the backstage by numerous staff members so that the medical staff could quickly attend to any injuries that he may have occurred during the vicious beating.
+So, the Main Event on 21st April could have already changed, as there has been no indication from General Manager Tommy Gunn, if Basham will be able to compete or what condition he will be in if he does compete against CJ Connors for the APW Championship.
 Well to find out all the answers, there will be only one way to find out and that’s to be there.